 Dashboard - When a user logs into the system, the page that appears is called their Dashboard.
 Depending on their role, the Dashboard shows different information.

 - Administrator Dashboard - when an administrator logs in, their Dashboard will show all of the active requests in the system.
 Active requests include any request that has not been denied, abandoned or closed.

 - Grants Manager Dashboard - a user with the Grants Manager role’s Dashboard looks very similar to an administrator.
-The biggest difference is their Navigation List have far fewer items.
+The biggest difference is their Navigation List has far fewer items.